gelilaa/acme-web-design/development-strategy.md

 ### HTML

- -	Add meta name:- viewport, description, keywords, Author
--	Add title
--	Add link for CSS styling sheet
+- Put up a title on head and other meta families
--	Add header
+- Put up title content and navigation on header
-- A pleasant footer

 ### CSS

-- Header layout styling
-- Body layout styling
-- . container class
+- Create a separate css file
-- global ul  layout styling
+- Add styling on new elements

-## 2. User Story: showcase
+## 2. User Story: introduction

-__This section contains the catch-phrase of the company or the slogan of the company with a simple introduction of the company and a background picture.__

-> The background picture is only displayed in the index.html (home) page
+___As a site visitor, I want to know what their business is and the standout point of this business_

 ### Branches

 - This user story was developed on a branch called `2-showcase’`
 - It was merged to `master` when the feature was finished.

 ### HTML

-- Inline background-image
-- Section element
-- some nice text in the section introducing users to this web page.
+- Some nice text in the section introducing users to this web page (persuasive words, such as affordable)and a picture.

 ### CSS

-- Text styling
-- .showcase class styling
-- Background image layout styling
+Add styling on new elements

 ## 3. User Story: newsletter

-__This section contains a newsletter subscription box for the client.
-The section will be constant for the other pages with a slight changes of position.__
+__As a site visitor, I want to know what if there is a way to receive an update on their services___

 ### Branches